 Is a Nespresso machine worth it?
 If you regularly buy coffee from a shop, then a Nespresso could help you save hundreds of dollars per year on your coffee spending.
-The average American spends almost $1,100 per year on coffee.
+The average American spends almost over $1,000 per year on coffee.
 That is just over $3 a day.

 Sure, you will need to invest upfront in buying the coffee machine and then the pods.
 However, even after all of that, a Nespresso is a great option for someone trying to spend less by making coffee at home.
 But the benefits don’t end with the savings!
 There are many other reasons to consider one.

 There are more than 20 premium coffees from around the world available for each line, developed by Nespresso’s master blenders.
 Within a range of caffeine levels and intensity levels, you’ll be able to find pods that fit your tastes.
 While most pods do not have added flavors, there are a few flavored ones like vanilla, caramel and chocolate.